Last updated: 8/6/2023 | August 6th, 2023

 Amsterdam is known as a party city, full of wild nights and all kinds of questionable debauchery.
 It’s a fun, eclectic, and party-focused destination popular with young backpackers looking to let loose.

 I’ve visited Amsterdam more times than I can count (it’s one of my favorite cities in the world) and I’m never disappointed.
-There are tons of museums, lots of chill cafes, and more nightlife than you can handle.
+But there’s more to the city than just a fun night out.

-To help you have fun, save money, and make the most of your trip, here are the best 32 things to see and do in Amsterdam:
+To help you have fun, save money, and make the most of your trip, here’s my list of the best things to do in Amsterdam:

 1. Take a Free Walking Tour

 Whenever I arrive in a new city I start off by taking a free walking tour.
 They help you get oriented and give you an overview of the city, culture, and the main sights worth seeing.
-You’ll learn some history and be able to ask a local guide all the questions you have, which is the best way to get insider tips.
+You learn some history and can ask a local guide all the questions you have, which is the best way to get insider tips.

 If you’re not on a tight budget and want an in-depth alternative tour, check out Black Heritage Tours.
 While their tours aren’t free, they are incredibly informative and eye-opening.
-They focus on the impact of slavery during the growth of the Dutch empire and highlight black culture and contributions to the country.
-Sobering but educational.
+They focus on the impact of slavery during the growth of the Dutch empire and highlight Black culture and contributions to the country.
+It’s sobering but educational.

 2. Visit the Van Gogh Museum

 This museum is home to many of Van Gogh’s best works.
 It’s also the largest collection of Van Gogh’s works in the entire world.
 The museum does an excellent job of outlining his life, chronicling his works from beginning to end so you can better understand and appreciate his style and evolution (as well as his life beyond painting).
-Opened in in73, it’s one of the most popular (read: crowded) sites in the city, but don’t let that stop you from visiting.
+Opened in 1973, it’s one of the most popular (read: crowded) sites in the city, but don’t let that stop you from visiting.
 The museum also has paintings by other famous artists of the period, like Monet, Manet, and Matisse as well as by artists who inspired Van Gough or were inspired by him.

 3. Explore Jordaan